Leave a Legacy

-When you make a planned gift to Samaritans, you’ll become part of the Monica Dickens Legacy Society, named after Samaritans’ founder in the U.S. Her legacy lives on each day in our work to prevent suicide — and you can be part of that legacy as well.
+You can help prevent suicide by leaving a gift to Samaritans in your will.
+Your gift will be a legacy of your compassion for those who struggle or have suffered a loss to suicide.
+When you make a planned gift to Samaritans, you’ll become part of the Monica Dickens Legacy Society, named after Samaritans’ founder.
+Monica’s legacy lives on each day in our work to prevent suicide — and you can be part of that legacy, as well.

-How to Make a Legacy Gift
+Make a Future Gift to Samaritans

 The simplest way to make a legacy gift to Samaritans is through your will or by designating Samaritans as a beneficiary of your retirement plan, life insurance policy, or bank account.
 A legacy gift can allow you to make a bigger impact through a larger gift than is possible with present-day funds — without affecting your finances today and offering tax advantages to you and your heirs.